labstructbioinf/localpdb/docs/index.md

 More information on the setup options are available via [docs](https://labstructbioinf.github.io/localpdb/setup).

 ## Examples
-### Find number of entries added to the PDB every year
+### Find the number of entries added to the PDB every year
 ```python
 from localpdb import PDB